xgandibleux/jMOMH/README.md

 # jMOMH
-Multi-objective metaheuristic corresponding to the algorithm published in FCDS-2001
+Multi-objective metaheuristic.
+Implementation for studying the algorithm published in FCDS-2001.

+Version under development.